 * Tidy up the washrooms.
 Just ask a staff member for the cleaning supplies and they will get you set up.
 Wipe the counters, replace toilet paper, empty garbages into the big bins, wipe toilet seats, replace toilet paper rolls.

-* Tidy up the kitchen tables.
-As we grab snacks and make soup, this area will get messy.
+* Tidy up the tables.
+As we grab snacks and make arts and crafts, this area will get messy.
 Wash dishes, toss garbage, sort recycling, organize the space, wipe up spills.
 If you don’t know how to properly care for cast iron, leave the cauldrons alone!
 Before night falls, place any food items away in the blue tubs or coolers found under the tables.

 * Tidy up workshop spaces, aka the Houses.
 Don’t mess with other people’s stuff, but you can remove garbage or recycling, wipe up spills, and organize or help put away items after a workshop has finished.

-* Offer to help the Potluck Soup Coordinators.
+* Offer to help the Potluck Coordinators.
 Give them a break from slaving over cauldrons!
 Stir the pots, prep food, wash dishes, put food into serving bowls, whatever they need so that they can take a break.
-This is especially important on Saturday morning before the day’s workshops begin.

 * Offer to give the Firekeepers a break.
 They might be choosy about who they allow to take over for a bit (for obvious safety reasons), but it doesn’t hurt to ask.
 They may need help splitting fire wood, or preparing kindling.